A brief history of CCOC.

 We serve as the voice for our business community on local, state, county, regional, and national levels.

-We facilitate issues-based committees in areas of Education, Workforce Development, Governmental and Legislative Affairs, and Economic Development specifically for Clayton, NC.
-The work of these committees are directly tied to specific action items within our 3-year strategic plan.
+We facilitate issues-based and advocacy committees in areas of Economic Development, Education, Workforce Development, Governmental and Legislative Affairs, and Business Advocacy specifically for Clayton, NC.
+The work of these committees are directly tied to specific action items within our strategic plan.

-We represent our community within the following organizations: United States Chamber of Commerce; Association of Chambers of Commerce Executives (ACCE); Carolinas Association of Chamber of Commerce Executives (CACCE); North Carolina Chamber; Johnston County Association of Chambers; Johnston County Economic Development's Business & Industry Council; Johnston County Public Schools Career & Technical Education Advisory Board; and more.
+We represent our community within the following organizations: United States Chamber of Commerce; Association of Chambers of Commerce Executives (ACCE); Carolinas Association of Chamber of Commerce Executives (CACCE); North Carolina Chamber; Southern Economic Development Council (SEDC); Johnston County Economic Development's Business & Industry Council; Johnston County Public Schools Career & Technical Education Advisory Board; and more.

 CCOC has big goals.